nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 1. Get a session summary for an existing session with a session unique identifier of 1.
     1. `session /summary /sid 1`
 > **Notes:**
->- The session with a unique identifier of `[SESSION_ID]` has to exist before its summary can be generated.
+>- A session with a unique identifier of `[SESSION_ID]` has to exist before its summary can be generated.

 <br>[INSERT SCREEN SHOT]
 <br>